Schmuck (pejorative)

 Schmuck, or shmuck, is a pejorative term meaning one who is stupid or foolish, or an obnoxious, contemptible or detestable person.
 The word came into the English language from Yiddish (שמאָק, shmok), where it has similar pejorative meanings, but where its literal meaning is a vulgar term for a penis.

 Etymology

-The Yiddish word shmok derives from Old Polish smok "grass snake, dragon".
+The Yiddish word shmok probably derives from Old Polish smok "grass snake, dragon".
+It is unrelated to the German word Schmuck ('jewelry'), which derives from the Middle High German word 'smucken', meaning 'nestle up'.

-In the German language, the word Schmuck means "jewelry, adornment".
-It is a nominalization of the German verb schmücken "to decorate" and is unrelated to the word discussed in this article.

 Euphemisms

 Because of its generally being considered a vulgarity, the word is often euphemized as schmoe, which was the source of Al Capp's cartoon strip creature the shmoo.
 Other variants include schmo and shmo.